 Have you got the time?
 It requires effort and devotion to train for a sport.
 It could be difficult to find the time to train effectively if you’re too busy with work or other commitments.
 Before making any selections, it’s critical to assess if you actually have the time to dedicate to training.

 Do you still find it enjoyable?
 This is perhaps the most crucial consideration when considering whether or not to stop playing your sport.
 Athletes frequently experience highs and lows in their level of ardor for their sport.

 Yet, it could be time to quit if you realize that you are no longer enjoying the practice, the competition, or even just being with colleagues.
 Life is too short to waste time on things you don’t love, so there’s no shame in admitting you’re no longer passionate about something.

 Should I Play Basketball My Senior Year

-Ultimately, the decision comes down to what YOU want out of your final year of high school basketball.
+In the end, the choice will depend on what YOU want to get out of your senior year of high school basketball.

 Emma, the founder of The Info Book, started with a passion for Sports Blogging in 2013.
 He has continued his passion for Blogging and desire to improve his skills and wanted to share his journey and helpful knowledge with other like-minded individuals.